rowan/dotfiles/macOS.md

 Then...

-- System Preferences > Keyboard > Shortcuts
+- System Settings > Keyboard > Shortcuts
 - Add a new shortcut for Mail, Menu Title: "Archive", Keyboard Shortcur Cmd-Shift-A

 Then...